Travel Blogger in Romania | Episode #4: Jonny Blair – Don’t Stop Living

-Born in Northern Ireland, Jonny Blair is the author of Don’t stop living for almost 9 years.
-He visited Romania for 3 weeks and blog about it.
-We are so excited to see what he said, so let’s get started:
+Next on our list is Jonny.
+Born in Northern Ireland, Jonny Blair has been the author of Don’t Stop Living for the last 10 years.
+He visited Romania for 3 weeks and blogged about it.
+Discover his story below:

 Hard question to answer and depends on what way you look at it.
-First trip without my parents was in 1991 so 24 years.
-First lived abroad in 2003 so 12 years.
-First visited all 7 continents in 2010 and still on the move as we speak.
-In general I’ve travelled for most of my adult life.
+The first trip without my parents was in 1991, I lived abroad for the first time in 2003, I visited all 7 continents in 2010 and I’m still on the move as we speak.
+In general, I’ve traveled for most of my adult life.

 I’m all of those.
-I have backpacked for months on end, I have been a long term traveller for a while.
-I have also travelled with work on many ocassions and have lived and worked abroad in quite a few places.
+I have backpacked for months on end, I have been a long-term traveler for a while.
+I have worked while traveling on many occasions and lived and worked abroad in quite a few places.

 3. How many countries have you been to?